satyamskic/Docker-Compose-Project/README.md

 You can create and edit this file using vim editor.
 For that use **vim docker-compose.yml** .
 Remember the file name should always be docker-compose.yml.

+## How to write docker-compose.yml file

+**version:**
+- In each version the style and syntax are different.
+I used version 3.1 cause it's easy to compose than other versions and you have to mention it within sigle cote

+**services:**
+In docker-compose.yml file we have to write all services which we want to run by one click only.

+**container name:**
+I choose dbos and ghost as name of containers.
+You can choose your desire name .
+Docker-compose automatically the name for the containers using our defined container name.

+**image and restart:**
+image and restart these two key is used to specify which image we want to use and due to any reason if any of the container stops docker-compose will again restart it.

+**volumes:**
+In docker as soon as we terminate an container our whole data inside that container destroyed.
+But if we want to make our data permanent then we have to use docker volume.
+Using the last volumes key we at first created two volumes.
+We know that MySQL and ghost stores their data inside which folder.
+We simply make those folders permanent by mounting these volumes.
+That means due to any reason if our container terminated our data will not loose.

+**environment:**
+There are many images in Docker which needs some pre-defined environment variables to run.
+That's why we need to pass these variables.
+Before launch the servies behind the scence, docker-compose runs first script you pass inside environment varriable then it starts our services.